tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 14. Students Do: Sporting Plaid—Part 2 (25 min)

 It's time the students donned some Plaid again, as they will be extracting financial data from the Plaid sandbox.
-In order to complete this assignment, students will submit requests to the Plaid API and parse JSON output.
+To complete this assignment, students will submit requests to the Plaid API and parse JSON output.

 Communicate to students that they can work with a partner to complete the activity; however, each student will need to complete the assignment.
 If a student or team finishes early, ask if they'd be willing to conduct a dry walk-through of the solution and explain what steps were taken and why.

-Circulate through the room and provide assistance while students are working.
+Circulate through the room and assist while students are working.
 Students may run into difficulty parsing through multiple JSON indexes.

 **Files:**